Cheese-steak-jimmys/REmind_M3-docs/README.md

 ## User Stories

-As a working student, I want to stay ahead of things and i will use this service to help achieve that.
+As a working student, I want to stay ahead of things and I will use this service to help achieve that.

 As a guest user, I want to be able to view posts on a public wall and indicate that I would like to receive notifications for events described in those posts so that I can stay informed even if I don't have an account.